cmontrond/robotics-third-project/README.md

 Third Project for COMP 570: Robotics at Bridgewater State University.<br>

-Lorem
+This project aims to create a drone, and a program that finds a face and then will follow that person, without running into the person. <br>
+By doing this project, the student will learn more advanced work in robotics with drones and video / computer vision.

 ## Details

-Lorem
+The robot / drone needs to:

+* Take off
+* Look for the target person
+* Follow the target person at a safe distance
+* Moving left, right, forward and back as needed
+* Allow the robot to be additionally directed by hand gesture recognition

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local robot for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local drone for development and testing purposes.

 ### Prerequisites

 * DJI Tello Drone
+* Have MPlayer Installed
 * Have Go Installed
+* Have Gobot Installed
-* Have MPlayer Installed
+* Have OpenCV / GoCV Installed

 ### Running the Project